 Here are a few tips for making an eye shadow that lasts all day:

-- Start with a neutral base — Many tutorials use arrow root or corn starch as the base of their eye shadows.
+- Start with a neutral base — Many tutorials use arrowroot or corn starch as the base of their eye shadows.
 These are natural, chemical-free alternatives that won’t irritate your skin.
 If you’re afraid a powder like corn starch is still too grainy, try running it through a blender to make it a little finer.

-- Add natural coloring agents — Most natural eye shadows use artificial pigments and dyes to get rich color.
+- Add natural coloring agents — Most natural eye shadows use artificial pigments and dyes to get a rich color.
 But you can use various foods and food powders to get the same effect!
 Raw cacao powder will give you a deep brown color, beet juice powder can give you a pink color, turmeric can create a golden hue, and even a little spirulina (yes, spirulina) can give a green tint.
 Don’t be afraid of experimenting with different colors and ratios until you find the perfect match.

 - Apply onto clean skin — You always want to apply makeup to a fresh face, but this is especially important if you’re using natural products like eye shadow.
 A greasy eyelid might not take the eye shadow as well, leading to clumping and uneven color.
 Instead, make sure you wash your face thoroughly before applying it.
 Also don’t forget to apply some moisturizer (preferably with SPF) to keep your skin from getting dry and flaky throughout the day.

-Making your own cosmetics like eye shadow might be a little intimidating at first, but with a little practice and patience you could definitely rock the runway with some of products.
+Making your own cosmetics like eye shadow might be a little intimidating at first, but with a little practice and patience, you could definitely rock the runway with some of the products.
 Also remember that just because your eye shadow doesn’t come in some fancy palette, doesn’t mean it won’t get the job done.
 These loose eye shadows (think Bare Minerals) might take some getting used to, but pretty soon you’ll get the hang of things.